h1dd3n3y3/DynamicVSCodeTheme/README.md

 # VS Code Theme Toggle Script

-This PowerShell script toggles between dark and light themes in Visual Studio Code based on the time of execution.
+A PowerShell script toggle between dark and light themes in Visual Studio Code based on the time of execution.
 Pair that with Windows Task Scheduler and let the automation begin! 💯💪✈️

 ## Features